 Monsoon (June to August)

-You need proper trekking gears and equipment if you are planning to trek in the mountains.
+You need proper trekking gear and equipment if you are planning to trek in the mountains.
 So, here is the list of essential gears and equipment that you need during the trek:

 Frequently Asked Questions